nasriblack/SoftBussBookingBack1.1/README.md

 - okay if the reservation will be stored and the admin wanna see the one month reservation for example ! how can i acheive this ? => here when i make the get reservation i get the data without any condition => the seat place will be the date of today with the number ( coming from the front) =>

+###  BUG

+- i made a reservation with another day , and it tell me ' this user have a seat' => or iam in another day => BUGFIX => iam gonna check with the date if the reserved at
+=> if the user make a double reservation at the same date tell him => ' this user have a seat'